aadhityasachdeva/urbanoffice_prototype/README.md

 # Urban Office Space

-Build a clean, professional, responsive web application called "UrbanOffice" — a smart workspace booking and management platform.
+ a clean, professional, responsive web application called "UrbanOffice" — a smart workspace booking and management platform.
 Keep the code as SIMPLE and READABLE as possible.
 This is for a student demo, not a production system, so prioritize clarity over cleverness.

 TECH STACK